Below is an overview of the different types of metadata a FotoWare system can utilize to help users catalog and retrieve the assets stored in it.

 File system metadata

-- Its extension (tells you which type of file it is)
+- the type of file extension (tells you which type of file it is)

 All the file information listed above is a type of metadata.
 It can be used to locate a file by browsing the file system (typically in Windows Explorer or the Mac Finder) or to isolate a single file or a group of files using a search.